fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 <summary>Yunus Jonah 🐳 (8-9cen BCE)</summary>
 The companion of the fish 🐟.

+### Yunus and The Fish 🐳

 Yunus ibn Matta (Arabic: يُونُس ابن ماتا, romanized: Yūnus ibn Matta) is a prophet and messenger of God (Allah).
 Yunus is traditionally viewed as highly important in Islam as a prophet who was faithful to God and delivered His messages.
 Yunus is the only one of the Bible's Twelve Minor Prophets to be named in the Quran.
 The tenth chapter of the Quran is named after him.